bringauto/package-to-image-placer/README.md

 ### Arguments

 * `-source` - Path to the source image.
 * `-target` - Path to the target image.
-The path will be created.
+The path will be created and can't be same as source image path.
   * If used with no-clone option this file must exist and will be changed.
 * `-config` - Path to the config file.
 Sets Non-interactive mode.
 * `-no-clone` - Do not clone the source image.
 The target image must exist.